genepi/ngs-class/scripts/project.md

 ### Variant Calling
 Run Variant Calling with a tool created fot mtDNA data.
-To run the tool enter the following command: `/opt/tools/mutserve/mutserve`.
-To run it please specify the required parameters.
-As a `level` specify `0.1`.
+To run the tool enter the following command: `/opt/tools/mutserve/mutserve` and add the required parameters.
+(As a `level` specify `0.1`).

 ### Filter VCF
 Use bcftools to extract the chromosome, position and coverage column (DP) from the VCF file.